 The IRS relies on its disclosure personnel to ensure that information requests received under the FOIA are handled timely and in accordance with laws and regulations.
-The IRS supports the FOIA program with a broad policy statement and the Internal Revenue Manual6 that provides guidance nationwide to disclosure personnel.
+The IRS supports the FOIA program with a broad policy statement and the Internal Revenue Manual (IRM)5 that provides guidance nationwide to disclosure personnel.
 The policy statement, among other things, affirms the IRS's commitment to full compliance with the FOIA and administering it in a manner consistent with "the fundamental values held by our society, including public accountability, safeguarding national security, enhancing the effectiveness of law enforcement agencies and the decision-making processes, protecting sensitive business information, and protecting personal privacy."

-Besides providing assurances that FOIA information requests are handled timely and in accordance with laws and regulations, the IRS needs to continue its efforts to reduce inventory backlog under the Governmentwide Improving Agency Disclosure of Information initiative.
+Besides providing assurances that FOIA information requests are handled timely and in accordance with laws and regulations, the IRS needs to continue its efforts to reduce inventory backlog under the Governmentwide "Improving Agency Disclosure of Information" initiative.
 The IRS has taken positive steps to effectively manage its FOIA backlog.
 For example, the Headquarters and field office managers review weekly over-age reports and monthly inventory monitoring reports, both of which include FOIA/Privacy Act and I.R.C. § 6103 information request inventory and backlog information.
 Disclosure management uses these reports to make informed decisions to better manage their information request inventory.

-National Disclosure Office statistics show that the IRS has continued to reduce its backlog of FOIA information requests in Fiscal Years 2008 through 2012.
-In Fiscal Year 2012, the IRS hired 21 new disclosure specialists in addition to the 24 new hires in Fiscal Year 2011.
-As a result, there was a 19 percent decrease in the number of information requests that were backlogged at the end of Fiscal Year 2012 (118 requests) compared to the number of backlogged requests at the end of Fiscal Year 2011 (146 requests).
-Reducing the number of backlogged cases is particularly important because it addresses the primary reason response time periods are not being met under the FOIA.

-Figure 1 shows the inventory of backlogged FOIA information requests from Fiscal Year 2008 to Fiscal Year 2013, through June 3, 2013.
+Overall, National Disclosure Office statistics show that the IRS reduced its backlog of FOIA information requests in Fiscal Years 2009 through 2012.
+However, at the end of Fiscal Year 2013, there was an 84 percent increase in the number of information requests that were backlogged (217 requests) compared to the number of backlogged requests at the end of Fiscal Year 2012 (118 requests).
+The influx of exempt organization requests starting in June 2013 was the primary cause for the increased backlog.
+Figure 1 shows the inventory of backlogged FOIA information requests for Fiscal Years 2009 through 2013.

-6 Contains the policies, procedures, instructions, guidelines, and delegations of authority which direct the operation and administration of the IRS.
+5 Contains the policies, procedures, instructions, guidelines, and delegations of authority which direct the operation and administration of the IRS.
 Topics include tax administration, personnel and office management, and others.